jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 ## Planets and other celestial points

-Enigma will always calculate the **classical planets** (Sun up to Saturn), MC and Ascendant.
+Enigma will always calculate the **classical planets** (Sun up to Saturn), MC, and Ascendant.
 All other points are optional.

 You can add many other points to the calculation: